7.1 – Remember these graphs

 One of the key things we need to know before we attempt to learn the option Greeks is to learn about the ‘Moneyness of an Option’.
 We will do the same in the next chapter.

-A quick note here – the topics going forward will get a little complex, although we will try our best to simplify it.
+A quick note here – the topics in the future will get a little complex, although we will try our best to simplify it.
 While we do that, we would request you to please be thorough with all the concepts we have learnt so far.

 Key takeaways from this chapter